 Clinical Studies for PCSK9 Inhibitors

-Several PCSK9 studies were published in the New England Journal of Medicine (NEJM) show that two agents, evolocumab (Repatha) or alirocumab (Praluent), when combined with statins, lower cholesterol better than the statin alone.
+Several PCSK9 studies published in the New England Journal of Medicine (NEJM) show that two agents, evolocumab (Repatha) or alirocumab (Praluent), when combined with statins, lower cholesterol better than the statin alone.

 After one year, those patients who were taking both the PCSK9 inhibitor and the statin together had LDL levels that were at least 60 percent lower than the group taking only statins.
 LDL levels dropped dramatically.